Electric Vehicle Charger Grants

 The Office for Zero Emission Vehicles (OZEV) is a team working across government to support the transition to zero emission vehicles.
 They provide support for the take-up of plug in vehicles, as well as funding to support chargepoint infrastructure across the UK.

-As OZEV Approved Installers Green Generation Renewables Ltd are able to undertake installation and infrastructure work that qualifies for one or more government grants.
-We will also provide you assitance with your grant application and claiming back the grant money on completion of works.
+As OZEV Approved Installers Green Generation Electrical Ltd are able to undertake installation and infrastructure work that qualifies for one or more government grants.
+We will also provide you assistance with your grant application and claiming back the grant money on completion of works.
 If you are successful in your grant application you never have to pay and reclaim the monies, it is simply deducted from your final bill and we take care of claiming the money from OZEV

 What Government Grants Are Available For Electric Vehicle Chargers?